 - How to get a quote from our clinics

 There might be several further reasons for the reduction in bone material.
-For instance, an accident when part of the jaw bone is fractured, gum diseases or bone atrophy caused by other diseases can all be responsible.
-The size of the sinus increases with age, and its osseous wall becomes thinner, so at a later age bone augmentation could be more frequently necessary before the insertion of the implants.
+For instance, an accident fracturing part of the jaw bone, far gone gum diseases or bone atrophy caused by other diseases can all be responsible.
+The size of the sinus increases with age, and its osseous wall becomes thinner, so at a later age, bone augmentation could be more frequently necessary before the insertion of the implants.

-The most common augmentation method usually involves sinus lift.
-The dental surgeon lifts the soft tissues on the sinus base, and fills the space revealed with bone graft material.
+The most common augmentation method usually involves a sinus lift.
+The dental surgeon lifts the soft tissues on the sinus base and fills this space with bone graft material.
 This way they can lift the upper jaw bone which is then able to accept the implant.
-This procedure can be performed in two different ways:
+There are two ways to perform this procedure:

 Recovery time after jaw bone augmentation is three to nine months.
-This is the time required for the bone graft material to solidify, and to unite with the existing bone.
+This is the time the bone graft material needs to solidify and to unite with the existing bone.
 The duration may depend on:

 - the types of materials used

 - the condition of the immune system

 There are a great number of materials that are adequate for this procedure, so it is better to classify them by their origin.
 We distinguish the following bone graft materials: